-Let $Y := \NB(X)$.
-Although we did not state it, our proofs of Lemmas \briefref l.whenloop/ and \briefref l.whenmany/ provide many cycle times of $Y$ that occur in cycles of length $\le L$, i.e., they show that the event $A^L_n(\beta)$ occurs with high probability for certain $\beta$.
+Let $Y := \mathtt{NB}(X)$.
+Although we did not state it, our proofs of Lemmas \ref{l.whenloop} and~\ref{l.whenmany} provide many cycle times of $Y$ that occur in cycles of length${}\le L$, that is, they show that the event $A^L_n(\beta)$ occurs with high probability for certain $\beta$.
 Thus,